-The employer is required to organise elections at company level for staff delegates when the number of employees reaches 11 and for the works council when the number of employees reaches 50.
+Before the reform of September 2017, the employer was required to organise elections at company level for staff delegates when the number of employees reached 11 and for a works council when the number of employees reached 50.
 Subject to certain conditions, a works council must also be elected at establishment level and either at group level or European level, or both.